iframefonts/Thinario/README.md

 ## Foundry information:

-Hi, we are iframe type foundry.
-Discover beautifully designed, latin and greek fonts, that elevate your projects from digital screens to printed masterpieces.
+iframe Type Foundry is dedicated to crafting beautifully designed Latin and Greek fonts that enhance projects across digital and print media.

-The production of custom typefaces is an integral part of the iframe design studio approach and typography exploration.
-Our team is a mix of creative visual designers who developed typefaces for and alongside specific graphic design projects.
-We appreciate the value that typography brings to brands and their audiences.
+The production of custom typefaces is a core element of iframe's design studio approach and typography exploration.
+Their team, a blend of creative visual designers, develops typefaces tailored to specific graphic design projects. iframe values the impact that thoughtful typography can have on brands and their audiences.

 Website: https://iframefonts.com